St. Lucie County, Florida: Public bus service

 St. Lucie County is served by the St. Lucie Transportation Planning Organization (TPO).
 The TPO is a Metropolitan Planning Organization (MPO), a federally mandated and federally funded transportation policy-making organization responsible for transportation planning, programming, and financing of State and Federal Transportation Funds for St. Lucie County.
 The TPO is governed by a TPO Board, which is composed of elected officials, representatives from the St. Lucie County School Board, and representatives from Community Transit, a division of The Council on Aging of St. Lucie, Inc. The original bus system started out as a demand response service bus in the 1990s, it only served St. Lucie County.
 Soon it expanded to a fixed route system, going to predetermined locations along a route.
 On June 3, 2002, the Florida Department of Transportation (FDOT) approved funding, expanding the bus service to Martin County, and became the Treasure Coast Connector.

 Passenger trains

-Until 1968 the Florida East Coast Railway operated Jacksonville to Miami service, with station stops in Fort Pierce and Jensen Beach.
-Until 1963 long distances passenger trains of the Illinois Central (City of Miami) and Louisville and Nashville (Dixie Flagler and South Wind) from Chicago and Atlantic Coast Line from New York City (East Coast Champion, the Havana Special, and the winter-only Florida Special) made stops in Fort Pierce.
+Until 1968, the Florida East Coast Railway provided service between Jacksonville and Miami, with stops in Fort Pierce and Jensen Beach.
+Until 1963, long-distance passenger trains of the Illinois Central (the City of Miami) and the Louisville and Nashville (the Dixie Flagler and the South Wind) from Chicago, and the Atlantic Coast Line from New York City (the East Coast Champion, the Havana Special, and the winter-only Florida Special), made stops in Fort Pierce.

-The Brightline passenger rail company is extending to the Space Coast and Orlando, north from the West Palm Beach terminus of its West Palm Beach - Miami service.
-Fort Pierce and nearby Stuart have been jockeying for position as the Treasure Coast station for a return of passenger service, with Stuart edging out ahead.
+In 2023, Brightline, an inter-city rail route that currently runs between Miami and Orlando, announced that it was looking for a site for a new station on the Treasure Coast.
+As of 2024, there are no plans to add a station in St. Lucie County, but rather in nearby Martin County for the Stuart station.

 Demographics

-As of the 2020 United States census, there were 329,226 people, 118,527 households, and 81,648 families residing in the county.